-Recommendation: We recommend that Access to Counsel bills S.864/H.1731, which have been heard by the Joint Committees on Housing and Judiciary, be included in the Bond Bill.
+Recommendation: We recommend that Access to Counsel bills H.4360/S.864, be included in the Bond Bill.
+H.4360, was recently reported favorably by the Joint Committee on the Judiciary to the House Committee on Ways and Means.
+S.864 is currently in the Housing Committee.
 An Access to Counsel program would be phased in, subject to appropriation, and administered by the Massachusetts Legal Assistance Corporation, which would designate experienced non-profits to provide legal representation.
 Learn more.